jspurim/Goodstein/README.md

-# Goodstain
+# Goodstein

-This is a simple script to generate *Goodstain sequences* as described in [this video](https://www.youtube.com/watch?v=oBOZ2WroiVY).
+This is a simple script to generate *Goodstein sequences* as described in [this video](https://www.youtube.com/watch?v=oBOZ2WroiVY).

 To run, navigate in the console to the folder containing the script and execute:

 ```
-$ python goodstain.py
+$ python goodstein.py
 ```
 The output will be valid LaTeX code.
 ```